MS-m310/BS-Data-Analytics---SNHU-/General_Education/art_history_1/Unit_1-4/Touchstone.md

 ---

 The **Florence Cathedral**, designed during the Early Renaissance, represents another major architectural innovation.
 Filippo Brunelleschi solved the long-standing engineering challenge of covering the cathedral’s enormous crossing by designing a double-shell dome that was self-supporting.
 This approach eliminated the need for wooden scaffolding and reduced structural stress.
-Brunelleschi drew inspiration from Roman architecture, especially domes like the Pantheon, but combined this influence with new mathematical and engineering principles, reflecting the Renaissance emphasis on scientific reasoning and classical revival (Sophia Learning, s.f., Unit 3.3.5).
+Brunelleschi drew inspiration from Roman architecture, especially domes like the Pantheon, but combined this influence with new mathematical and engineering principles, reflecting the Renaissance emphasis on scientific reasoning and classical revival (Sophia Learning, n.d., Unit 3.3.5).

 ---